Remi-C/Pointcloud_in_db/README.md

 Pointcloud_in_db
 ================

-This is a short project using several tools to store efficentlly large point clouds in a postgres data base.
+This is a short project using several open source tools to store efficentlly large point clouds in a postgres data base.
+We propose an efficient and parallel way to load data into base, a way to group points to limit the number of row used in base, and simple use of indexes to greatly accelerate test on pointcloud.

 The proposed solution has been tested on a 300Millions points cloud and is very efficient (hundreds of milliseconds to perform spatial/temporal intersection, compressed storage, 1 Billion points import in DB by hour, around 200k points/sec on output)